Meningitis: Antibiotics

 Short-term antibiotic prophylaxis is another method of prevention, particularly of meningococcal meningitis.
-In cases of meningococcal meningitis, preventative treatment in close contacts with antibiotics (e.g. rifampicin, ciprofloxacin or ceftriaxone) can reduce their risk of contracting the condition, but does not protect against future infections.
+In cases of meningococcal meningitis, preventative treatment in close contacts with antibiotics (e.g., rifampicin, ciprofloxacin or ceftriaxone) can reduce their risk of contracting the condition, but does not protect against future infections.
 Resistance to rifampicin has been noted to increase after use, which has caused some to recommend considering other agents.
 While antibiotics are frequently used in an attempt to prevent meningitis in those with a basilar skull fracture there is not enough evidence to determine whether this is beneficial or harmful.
 This applies to those with or without a CSF leak.

 Management

 Meningitis is potentially life-threatening and has a high mortality rate if untreated; delay in treatment has been associated with a poorer outcome.
 Thus, treatment with wide-spectrum antibiotics should not be delayed while confirmatory tests are being conducted.
 If meningococcal disease is suspected in primary care, guidelines recommend that benzylpenicillin be administered before transfer to hospital.
 Intravenous fluids should be administered if hypotension (low blood pressure) or shock are present.
 It is not clear whether intravenous fluid should be given routinely or whether this should be restricted.
-Given that meningitis can cause a number of early severe complications, regular medical review is recommended to identify these complications early and to admit the person to an intensive care unit if deemed necessary.
+Given that meningitis can cause many early severe complications, regular medical review is recommended to identify these complications early and to admit the person to an intensive care unit, if deemed necessary.

-Mechanical ventilation may be needed if the level of consciousness is very low, or if there is evidence of respiratory failure.
-If there are signs of raised intracranial pressure, measures to monitor the pressure may be taken; this would allow the optimization of the cerebral perfusion pressure and various treatments to decrease the intracranial pressure with medication (e.g. mannitol).
+Mechanical ventilation may be needed if the level of consciousness is very low or if there is evidence of respiratory failure.
+If there are signs of raised intracranial pressure, measures to monitor the pressure may be taken; this would allow the optimization of the cerebral perfusion pressure and various treatments to decrease the intracranial pressure with medication (e.g., mannitol).
 Seizures are treated with anticonvulsants.
 Hydrocephalus (obstructed flow of CSF) may require insertion of a temporary or long-term drainage device, such as a cerebral shunt.
 The osmotic therapy, glycerol, has an unclear effect on mortality but may decrease hearing problems.